How to Translate Documents: A Step-by-Step Guide

 From product manuals, help content, support channels, and marketing collateral, to employee handbooks and financial reports, document translation is like the oxygen of global business.

-Companies on track for global growth need to meet the challenge of international expansion by effectively communicating with customers, partners, and employees across geographies and timezones.
+Companies on track for global growth need to meet the challenge of global expansion by effectively communicating with customers, partners, and employees across geographies and time zones.

 To help you make the most of it, this step-by-step guide will let you know everything you need to easily translate Word, PDF, and other documents with automatic and human translation.

 As in any type of business translation, the first step in translating documents is to understand the challenges involved.
 Here's an overview of the most immediate ones:

 - Formatting: Documents come in a variety of formats (e.g., PDF, Word, Excel, PowerPoint) and often include complex formatting that can be difficult to replicate in another language.